minetest-mods/towercrane/README.md

 Download: ![GitHub](https://github.com/joe7575/Minetest-Towercrane/archive/master.zip)

 The crane can be completely assembled by setting only the base block.
-The size of the crane (which is the construction area) can be configured.
+The size of the crane (which is the construction area) and the rope length can be configured.
 The owner of the crane gets automatically area protection over the complete construction area (therefore the area Mod is required).

 ![Tower Crane](https://github.com/joe7575/Minetest-Towercrane/blob/master/towercrane640.png)